tchappel/robot-market/README.md

 ## How do I start the app?

-Start both server and frontend project by using `npm start` command.
-The port for frontend is `localhost:3000`, and for server is `localhost:8000`
+- run `npm install` command in both server and frontend folders.
+Then, from root folder run `npm start` command.
+The port for frontend is `localhost:3000`, and for server is `localhost:8000`.

 ## Libraries I used in the project